navasmontilla/CAELUM/README.md

 - Linear scalar transport
 - Burgers' equation
 - Compressible Euler equations
+- Multicomponent compressible Euler equations

 The compressible Euler equations allow the simulation of shockaves and their interaction with solid boundaries.
-In the following figure, the intercaction of a blast wave with a solid body is shown.
+In the following figure, the interaction of a blast wave with a solid body is shown.

 <figure style="text-align: center;">
   <img src="doc/shockSolid.PNG" width="100%" alt="my alt text"/>